 1. Cut the Vegetables

-- Roughly chop the flatleaf parsley and mince garlic.
+- Roughly chop the flatleaf parsley and mince the garlic.
 Tear the stems from whole basil leaves.
-Grate Parmesan cheese.
+Grate Parmesan cheese using a box grater.
 Set aside.

 2. Boil the Pasta

 - Fill a large pot with water half full (approximately 8 cups) and place it on the stovetop at high heat.
 Add salt.